-- and take pace out of the ball.
-While ball is still in motion, adjust body position so non-kicking foot is next to - the ball pointing towards target.
-With weight over ball, use inside of the foot push pass. - Emphasize receiving at a angle to see what's around and where to go.
-Communication (verbal communication, eye contact and body language).
+- Quality inside of foot control to receive and take pace out of the ball. - While ball is still in motion, adjust body position so non-kicking foot is next to the ball pointing towards target. - With weight over ball, use inside of the foot push pass. - Emphasize receiving at a angle to see what's around and where to go. - Communication (verbal communication, eye contact and body language).